Azure-Samples/azd-functions-sharepoint-webhooks/README.md

 The authentication to SharePoint is done using `DefaultAzureCredential`, so the credential used depends if the function app runs locally, or in Azure.

-If you never heard about `DefaultAzureCredential`, you should familiarize yourself with its concept by reading [this article](https://aka.ms/azsdk/js/identity/credential-chains#use-defaultazurecredential-for-flexibility).
+If you never heard about `DefaultAzureCredential`, you should familiarize yourself with its concept by referring to the section **Use DefaultAzureCredential for flexibility** in [Credential chains in the Azure Identity client library for JavaScript](https://learn.microsoft.com/azure/developer/javascript/sdk/authentication/credential-chains).

 ### When it runs on your local environment